awsdocs/amazon-eks-user-guide/doc_source/view-nodes.md

 1. On the **Overview** tab, you see a list of all compute **Nodes** for your cluster and the nodes' status\.
 **Important**
-If you can't see any **Nodes** on the **Overview** tab, or you see an **Error loading Namespaces** error, see [Can't see workloads or nodes and see `Error loading Namespaces` in the AWS Management Console](troubleshooting_iam.md#security-iam-troubleshoot-cannot-view-nodes-or-workloads) to resolve the issue or make sure that the account or role that you're signed into the console with meets the prerequisites\.
+If you can't see any **Nodes** on the **Overview** tab, or you see a **Your current user or role does not have access to Kubernetes objects on this EKS cluster** error, see the prerequisites for this topic\.
 If you don't resolve the issue, you can still view and manage your Amazon EKS cluster on the **Configuration** tab, but you won't see self\-managed nodes or some of the information that you see for managed nodes and Fargate under **Nodes**\.
 **Note**
 Each pod that runs on Fargate is registered as a separate Kubernetes node within the cluster\.
 This is because Fargate runs each pod in an isolated compute environment and independently connects to the cluster control plane\.
 For more information, see [AWS Fargate](fargate.md)\.